bstgeorge/Bubble-Sort/README.md

 # Bubble-Sort
-Bubble sort of randomized array of integers.
+Performs bubble sort on randomized array of integers.